-In each meeting there will be an opportunity to feel openly, think clearly and speak together about what may feel uncertain, perhaps intolerable, or even unknown.
-Making contact in this way can feel quite radical, especially when these channels for relating to ourselves and others are often closed in our day-to-day lives.
-However, it not only offers the possibility for living more creatively, but also the potential of a more meaningful, fulfilled life with the freedom to choose how you want to be.
+In each meeting there will be the opportunity to feel openly, think clearly and speak together about what may feel uncertain, perhaps intolerable, or even unknown.
+Making contact in this way can feel quite radical, especially when these channels for relating to ourselves and others are so often closed in our day-to-day lives.
+However, it not only offers the possibility of living more creatively, but also the potential of a more meaningful, fulfilled life with the freedom to choose how you want to be.

 Training, qualifications & experience

 I've worked in a variety of clinical settings including national charities, local low cost therapy services and as an honorary psychotherapist within the NHS.
 I also have experience working within an IAPT service and so understand how difficult it can be to heal and transform in manualised treatments (CBT) that invariably leave little space for the complexity of who you are.

 PGDip Humanistic Psychotherapeutic Counselling – University of Brighton

 Brainspotting Phase 1 & 2 (Trauma Therapy) – BSP UK

 Embodied-Relational Therapy Diploma (Relational Body Psychotherapy) – Ongoing